Shopify/hydrogen-v1/packages/eslint-plugin/README.md

 ### TypeScript configuration

-This packages provides a configuration override for use in TypeScript projects.
-You can add this configuration after the either the above 2 configuration.
+The ESlint plugin provides a configuration override that you can use in TypeScript projects.
+You can add the following configuration after either the recommended or Hydrogen configuration:

 ```js
 {